d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 Transformers have been pretrained as encoder-only (e.g., BERT), encoder--decoder (e.g., T5), and decoder-only (e.g., GPT series).
 Pretrained models may be adapted to perform different tasks with model update (e.g., fine-tuning) or not (e.g., few-shot).
 Scalability of Transformers suggests that better performance benefits from larger models, more training data, and more training compute.
 Since Transformers were first designed and pretrained for text data, this section leans slightly towards natural language processing.
 Nonetheless, those models discussed above can be often found in more recent models across multiple modalities.
 For example, (i) Chinchilla :cite:`hoffmann2022training` was further extended to Flamingo :cite:`alayrac2022flamingo`, a visual language model for few-shot learning;
 (ii) GPT-2 :cite:`Radford.Wu.Child.ea.2019` and the vision Transformer encode text and images in CLIP (Contrastive Language-Image Pre-training) :cite:`radford2021learning`, whose image and text embeddings were later adopted in the DALL-E 2 text-to-image system :cite:`ramesh2022hierarchical`.
-Although there have been no systematic studies on Transformer scalability in multi-modal pretraining yet, an all-Transformer text-to-image model called Parti :cite:`yu2022scaling` shows potential of scalability across modalities: a larger Parti is more capable of high-fidelity image generation and content-rich text understanding (:numref:`fig_parti`).
+Although there have been no systematic studies on Transformer scalability in multimodal pretraining yet, an all-Transformer text-to-image model called Parti :cite:`yu2022scaling` shows potential of scalability across modalities: a larger Parti is more capable of high-fidelity image generation and content-rich text understanding (:numref:`fig_parti`).